ethicalhackeragnidhra/BruteXSS/README.md

 * Modules included(Colorama,Mechanize)

 ###Description:
-**BruteXSS** is a Cross-Site Scripting Bruteforcer which is used for bruteforcing parameters with XSS payloads.
-This tool is specially designed for Pentesters, Security Researchers and Hackers who are willing to check the URLs by using XSS bruteforce.
-BruteXSS basically loads payloads from a specified wordlist and injects them in the target url, If the parameter is vulnerable it will be printed out.
-BruteXSS now supports GET and POST requests which makes it much powerful when it comes to bruteforcing and scanning the modern web.
+**BruteXSS** is a very powerful and fast Cross-Site Scripting Brutforcer which is used for bruteforcing a parameters.
+The BruteXSS injects multiple payloads loaded from a specified wordlist and fires them at the specified parameters and scans if any of the parameter is vulnerable to XSS vulnerability.
+BruteXSS is very accurate at doing its task and there is no chance of false positive as the scanning is much powerful.
+BruteXSS supports POST and GET requests which makes it compatible with the modern web applications.

 ###Features: